Dominoed/skiptow/README.md

 # SkipTow

 SkipTow is a cross-platform mobile and web app for requesting mobile mechanic services.
-Customers can find mechanics nearby, message them, and submit service requests without needing a tow truck.
-Mechanics can set their availability, define their working radius, and receive service requests directly from customers.
+Customers can locate nearby mechanics, chat with them and submit service requests without needing a tow truck.
+Mechanics manage their availability, working radius and jobs directly from the app.

-SkipTow is open source right now for ease-of-contributions from community and LLM, however the project may not always be open source in the future.
+SkipTow is currently open source for community contributions; it may become closed source later.

 ## Features

-### For Customers:
+### Customer Features
-- Interactive map showing nearby mechanics.
+- Interactive map of active mechanics with a web "my location" button
-- Availability status of mechanics (active or extended radius).
+- Choose a specific mechanic or request help from *Any Tech*
-- Submit service requests (invoices) with vehicle and problem details.
+- Submit service requests with vehicle details, contact info and notes
-- Real-time messaging with mechanics.
+- Real-time status banners when a mechanic accepts, arrives or completes a job
+- Track the mechanic’s live location and view estimated arrival time
+- In-app chat thread on each invoice with photo attachments
-- View active and past service requests.
+- View and manage all service requests, invoices and vehicle history
-- Custom "my location" button for web.

-### For Mechanics:
-- Interactive map showing own location, service radius, and active/inactive status.
-- Set active/inactive status.
-- Define working radius.
-- Receive and respond to customer service requests.
+- Receive push notifications for request updates and payment reminders
-- Real-time location updates.
+- Access emergency support and app help pages
+- Manage profile, saved vehicles and account settings

+### Mechanic Features
+- Toggle active/inactive status and mark temporarily unavailable
+- Set working radius using a slider and view it on the map
+- Request queue showing nearby jobs to accept or decline
-- Wrench icon replaces blue dot when active.
+- Map view of own location with wrench icon when active
+- Track job progress: confirm arrival, start work and mark completed with final price
+- Earnings report and job history with statistics
+- Real-time messaging with customers from invoice detail pages
+- Notifications for new requests, messages and invoices
+- Location history stored automatically while active

-### Technology Stack:
+### Admin Features
+- Admin dashboard with platform statistics and recent activity
+- Search and filter invoices by status and date range
+- Export invoices and user lists to CSV
+- Manage users, view profiles and see flagged or suspicious accounts
+- Broadcast messages and notifications to any user
+- View and close user reports or disputes
-- Flutter (mobile and web)
+- Financial reporting and basic revenue estimates
-- Firebase Authentication (user accounts)
+- Ability to enable maintenance mode with a custom message

+### General Functionality
-- Firebase Firestore (real-time database)
+- Firebase Authentication and Firestore for real-time data storage
-- Firebase Hosting (for web app)
+- Firebase Cloud Functions send push notifications for new requests and updates
+- Offline banner when connectivity is lost
+- Global alerts banner for important announcements
+- Step-by-step invoice timeline showing request lifecycle
-- Google Maps Flutter plugin
+- Web and Android builds provided by Flutter

 ## File Structure
 lib/main.dart